termicoder/termicoder/README.rst

         termicoder --help
         termicoder <COMMAND> --help

-or you can have a look at manual which contains the output of all help commands
+or you can have a look at `helptext <https://github.com/diveshuttam/termicoder/blob/master/documentation/helptext.md>`_ which contains the output of all help commands

     ::